parulpriyedarshani/Task-Manager/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run `npm install` in both the frontend and the api folder to install all the dependencies.

+Run `nodemon app.js` in the api folder to start the backend server.
+Nodemon look for the changes automatically in the api directory and restarts itself.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.